Medicaid vs. Medicare: Key Differences Explained

 Medicaid eligibility and work requirements: a policy note

-A policy change worth noting: CMS finalized regulations in 2025 that would require certain adults to complete at least 80 hours per month of work or approved activities to qualify for Medicaid, with implementation beginning January 1, 2027 in some states (earlier for states that choose to implement sooner).
+A policy change worth noting: the 2025 federal budget reconciliation law ("One Big Beautiful Bill Act") created a statutory Medicaid work requirement — the first in the program's history — requiring certain adults to complete at least 80 hours per month of work or approved activities to qualify for Medicaid, with implementation required no later than January 1, 2027 (earlier for states that choose to implement sooner).
+CMS then issued an interim final rule to implement the statute.
 These requirements explicitly do not apply to people who also have Medicare — dual eligibles are exempt.
-States pursuing Medicaid cuts through work requirements face legal challenges similar to those that blocked Arkansas's 2018 implementation (which was struck down by the D.C.
-Circuit Court of Appeals).
+This is enacted federal law, unlike the earlier state-by-state 1115 waiver attempts (such as Arkansas's 2018 implementation, which was struck down by the D.C.
+Circuit Court of Appeals) — states cannot opt out of it.

 Medicare itself has no work or activity requirements for enrollment — only the age or disability criteria described above.